9 Unexpected Side Effects Of Cumin Seeds

 Keep a close eye on your cumin seed consumption; too much of it can be harmful.

 Cumin is one of the essential spices used in everyday cooking, especially in Indian cuisines.
 Be it the final touch of seasoning of the humble lentil soup or that secret spice paste bursting with flavor for that special dinner meal, cumin seeds are a must-add!
 Having said that, it might come as a surprise that there could be side effects of cumin as well!
 While cumin offers a ton of health benefits along with its refreshing flavor, there are certain things you need to be aware of, before using cumin too much.
 Wondering what and how?
 Fret not, we have done all the research and summed it all up for you in this article!
-Read on to know more about the side effects of cumin seeds to enjoy them to their best potential.
+Read on to know more about the side effects, like spice allergies, caused by cumin seeds.

 9 Side Effects Of Cumin Seeds